MicrosoftDocs/Viva/Viva/connections/set-up-admin-center.md

 > - This experience is rolling out to private preview customers now and will become generally available to all customers by the end of June 2023.
 > - You must have an Enterprise (E) or Frontline (F) license type to create multiple Viva Connection experiences.
 > - Viva Connections does not have any requirements to get started.
-> - Users with a basic Microsoft 365 subscription (E license) are limited to creating 3 experiences.
+> - Users with a basic Microsoft 365 subscription (E license) are limited to creating three experiences.
 Users with a Microsoft Viva Suite subscription are at present limited to creating 10 experiences.
 See Microsoft Viva plans and pricing for more info.
 > - You must have Global Admin or SharePoint admin permissions to access the Microsoft 365 admin center.
 > - You must have Teams administrator (or higher) permissions to pin the Viva Connections app in the Teams Admin Center.